 URL Block: How to Block Websites

-An image of a computer screen with a padlock on it that says Restricted
+An image of a shield with a check mark inside

-With so much information available with one click of a button, new problems arise.
-How do we know which sites have correct information?
-How do we know which sites are safe to access?
-How can we make sure that children access this information appropriately?
-Even seemingly harmless sites may contain videos, pictures, and other content that can be a distraction to the learning environment and also put the school’s network at risk (by downloading malware or viruses).
+How do we know which sites have accurate information?
+How do we know which are safe to access?
+How can we ensure students access this information appropriately?
+Even seemingly harmless sites may contain videos, pictures, and other content that can be a distraction to the learning environment and also put the school’s network at risk.

-To prepare today’s students for an increasingly tech-reliant workplace, technology use is now deeply integrated in the classroom.
-No longer are teachers taking their classes to do research in libraries.
-Students learn about Google search terms and online databases, not the Dewey Decimal System.
-In order to make sure our young students reap the benefits of the internet, certain websites must be blocked either by private networks or by search engines such as Google.
+To prepare students for an increasingly tech-reliant workplace, technology use is now deeply integrated in the classroom.
+In order to make sure learners reap the benefits of the internet, certain websites must be blocked either by private networks or by search engines such as Google.
 This list of blocked sites is called a URL block.

-A URL block is a list of blocked sites that are deemed unfit to show to a user.
-Many tools and software can create URL blocks for specific needs—personal, enterprise, and school settings, to name a few.
-From a more worldly perspective, big businesses like Google take an interest in protecting their customers, so every day, Google algorithms scan thousands of websites and quarantine them if they’re not secure.
-It’s not just Google that is concerned in making the web a safe place, but anti-virus and other search engines will also flag unsafe sites.
-Although this keeps the general public safe, schools need something a bit more than just virus protection.
+A URL block is a list of sites that are deemed unfit to show to a user.
+Every day, Google algorithms scan thousands of websites and quarantine them if they’re not secure.
+Anti-virus and other search engines will also flag unsafe sites.
+Although this keeps the general public safe, districts need something more than just virus protection.

-GoGuardian creates a URL block that’s tailored for schools and school settings to help protect students while they learn online and keep them focused.
-It will enable administrators to block access to thousands of websites, even those without web addresses.
-These blocked websites can help prevent students from seeing harmful, inappropriate, or distracting content in the classroom.
+GoGuardian Admin creates a URL block that’s tailored for schools to help protect students while they learn online and keep them focused.
+Administrators can block websites, preventing learners from accessing harmful, inappropriate, or distracting content in the classroom.

 How to know if a site is blocked

-How do you know a website has been blocked by Google?
-When you type in the URL and try to go to the site, you’ll see a red screen and a message that says, “This site may harm your computer.”
-Different browsers will often display different messages:
+How do you know if Google has blocked a website?
+When you type in a URL and hit enter, you’ll see a red screen and a message that says, “This site may harm your computer.”
+Different browsers may display different messages, such as:

-Internet Explorer – “This site has been reported as unsafe”
+• “This site has been reported as unsafe.”

 What is an unblocked website?

 Sometimes, instead of choosing websites to block, it’s easier to allow access to only a few select sites on your school’s cybersecurity list.
 This is called an unblock.
-Administrators must first approve the programs, IP addresses, and email addresses, and grant system access before anyone can access websites.
-Anything that isn’t on the unblock list is blocked.
-One advantage of an unblock is that school administrators can customize unblocks based on their unique needs.
+Administrators must first approve programs, IP addresses, and email addresses, and grant system access before anyone can access websites.
+Anything not on the unblock list is blocked.
+One advantage of an unblock is that school administrators can customize them based on their unique needs.

 How to block websites on Windows

 You can manually block websites on your computer.
-However, this process is tedious and time-consuming because you’ll need to block each site individually—unless you have a program like GoGuardian.
+However, this process is tedious and time-consuming because you’ll need to block each site individually.

 Gadgets 360 provides a series of steps that you’ll need to take to manually block harmful websites on Windows: